 The course presents a comprehensive introduction to the theory, practice, and management of performance and quality improvement processes in healthcare organizations.
-The course prepares students with an understanding of the functions performed by HIM professionals in quality-related roles and given quality related responsibilities, performing Quality Management (QM), tasks in their jobs.
+The course prepares students with an understanding of the functions performed by Health Information Mangement (HIM) professionals in qualityrelated roles and given quality-related responsibilities, performing Quality Management (QM) tasks in their jobs.

-Prerequisites: HLTH 110, HIT 108, HIT 109, HIT 200, BIOL 130 and BIOL 130L with a grade of C or better or Instructor consent
+HLTH 110, HIT 108, HIT 109, HIT 200, BIOL 130 and BIOL 130L with a grade of C or better or Instructor approval

-Recommended Prep: HIT 101, HIT 102, HIT 208, HIT 209,
+HIT 101, HIT 102, BUS 101